isismd/isismd/README.md

 -`🪐´- Current Focus:

 I am currently dedicated to enhancing my Front-End skills by delving deeper into JavaScript-based libraries and frameworks (mostly Vue and Next.js).
-I also like to venture into the world of Web Design (check my [Behance](https://www.behance.net/isismd) >ᴗ<) and have a great interest in machine learning algorithms and data analysis.
+I also like to venture into the world of Web Design (check my [Behance](https://www.behance.net/isismd)) and have a great interest in machine learning algorithms and data analysis.

 -`💌´- How to Reach Me:

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/isisdaron/), check my [CV online](https://read.cv/isisdaron) or drop me an [email](mailto:contato.isisdaron@gmail.com).
-I'm passionate about the open-source community and always open to collaboration or discussions about exciting projects ₍ᐢ. ̫ .ᐢ₎

 ---